A dreaming queen avoids the truth.

 The first card, the Five of Pentacles, portrays an alley behind a church, where two homeless people struggle to keep warm on a gray and snowy afternoon.
 One figure is huddled under a patched blanked, her hand out in forlorn hope for charity from a passerby.
 Nearby, a veteran who has lost a leg and an eye stands proudly, his once-grand uniform now in tatters.
-With a fashionable mustache and relying on a makeshift crutch, he appears ready to depart.
-There are no passersby to offer help, leaving them alone to face the cold and death.
-Can the standing man find meaning or purpose in his hardships?
-And if he knows where help may be available, will he have the courage to ask for it?
+He maintains a fashionable mustache while relying on a makeshift crutch.
+Although injured and alone, he appears ready to move on.

 No comments: